 My decision to join Serjeants’ Inn was influenced largely by its expertise in the medico-legal field, which dovetails perfectly with my expertise in commercial healthcare.
 Having advised and represented numerous healthcare professionals and companies in their commercial matters to date, it is beneficial to healthcare clients that Serjeants’ Inn is able to assist in both clinical and commercial disputes.

-For further details of Amareep’s practice please click on the links to the left or contact a member of the clerking or client service team.
+For further details of Amareep’s practice please contact a member of the clerking or client service team.

 Bar Council Membership No: 57092

 Registered Name: Mr Amardeep Singh Dhillon